Bab al-Mandab Strait: History

 The British East India Company unilaterally seized the island of Perim in 1799 on behalf of its Indian empire.
 The government of Britain asserted its ownership in 1857 and erected a lighthouse there in 1861, using it to command the Red Sea and the trade routes through the Suez Canal.
 It was used as a coaling station to refuel steamships until 1935 when the reduced use of coal as fuel rendered the operation unprofitable.

 The British presence continued until 1967 when the island became part of the People's Republic of South Yemen.
-Before the handover, the British government had put forward before the United Nations a proposal for the island to be internationalized as a way to ensure the continued security of passage and navigation in the Bab-el-Mandeb, but this was refused.
+Before the handover, the British government had put forward before the United Nations a proposal for the island to be internationalized as a way to ensure the continued security of passage and navigation in the Bab al-Mandab, but this was refused.

 In 2008 a company owned by Tarek bin Laden unveiled plans to build a bridge named Bridge of the Horns across the strait, linking Yemen with Djibouti.
 Middle East Development LLC issued a notice to construct a bridge passing across the Red Sea that would be the longest suspended passing in the world.
-The project was assigned to engineering company COWI in collaboration with architect studio Dissing+Weitling, both from Denmark but the announced delay to Phase 1 in 2010 and the lack of any further updates since makes this a defunct project.
+The project was assigned to two Danish companies: engineering company COWI in collaboration with architect studio Dissing+Weitling.
+The announced delay to Phase 1 in 2010 and the lack of any further updates since makes this a defunct project.